shaelebrown/TDApplied/README.md

 ## Documentation

-TDApplied has three major vignettes:
+**TDApplied** has five major vignettes:

-1. “Introduction to TDApplied”, which documents the background theory and practical usage of all functions (on simple simulated data),
+1. "TDApplied Theory and Practice", which documents the background theory and practical usage of all functions (on simple simulated data).
+2. "Human Connectome Project Analysis", which provides a sample analysis of real neurological data using **TDApplied**.
-2. “Benchmarking and Speedups”, which describes all implemented optimizations of TDApplied functions and compares the runtime of TDApplied functions with functions from other packages, and
+3. "Benchmarking and Speedups", which describes all implemented optimizations of **TDApplied** functions and compares the runtime of **TDApplied** functions with functions from other packages.
-3. “Practical Example - Human Connectome Project Analysis”, which provides a sample analysis of real neurological data using TDApplied.
+4. "Personalized Analyses with TDApplied", which demonstrates how machine learning (or statistical) models and pipelines, other than those implemented in **TDApplied**, can be fit to persistence diagrams.
+5. "Comparing Distance Calculations", which accounts for differences in distance functions of persistence diagrams across R packages.